Women's, Men's and Children's Wear ....

 Textiles and clothing are among the most important sectors of the Turkish economy and foreign trade.
-These two sectors are the core of Turkish economy in terms of GDP contribution, share in manufacturing, employment, investments and macroeconomic indicators.
+These two sectors are the core of the Turkish economy in terms of GDP contribution, share in manufacturing, employment, investments and macroeconomic indicators.
+Turkey’s clothing manufacturers earn a good amount by selling the clothes across the region.
 These sectors had a 17.55% share in total export volume in 2018.

 In 36 years from 1980 to 2018, the production and export of the industry shifted from low value added commodities to high value added manufactured items and fashionable goods.
-With its qualified and educated human resources, design capacity, accumulation of knowhow, investment in technology, dynamic and flexible production capacity, advanced sub industry in clothing sector, concern about quality, health and environment; the Turkish textile and clothing industry has a significant role in world trade with the capability to meet high standards, and can compete in international markets in terms of high quality and a wide range of products.
+With its qualified and educated human resources, design capacity, accumulation of know how, investment in technology, dynamic and flexible production capacity, advanced sub industry in clothing sector, concern about quality, health and environment; the Turkish textile and clothing manufacturers in industry have a significant role in world trade with the capability to meet high standards, and can compete in international markets in terms of high quality and a wide range of products.

 Istanbul: City of Fashion

 Turkish clothing exports have continued to increase even after the expiration of the global textile quota system at the end 2004, as agreed under the World Trade Organization Agreement on Textiles and Clothing (ATC).
-The sector continues to maintain and enhance its competitiveness.
+Due to the Turkey clothing supplier, the sector continues to maintain and enhance its competitiveness.

 In 2018 the total value of clothing exports was US$ 15.32 billion.
 Approximately 80% of the clothing exported is cotton clothing.
 Knitted clothing and accessories, with an export value of US$ 9.05 billion, had a share of 59.1% in total clothing exports, and woven clothing had a share of 40.9% with a value of US $ 6.27 billion in 2018.

-T-shirts and pullovers are the most important export products in knitted clothing sector.
+T-shirts and pullovers are the most important export products in the knitted clothing sector.
 Exports of t-shirts and pullovers were US$ 2.80 billion and US$ 1.93 billion respectively in 2018.
-In addition, as the second largest manufacturer in the world, Turkey’s hosiery exports amounted US$ 1.15 billion in 2018.
+Many countries import clothes from Turkey and as the second largest manufacturer in the world, Turkey’s hosiery exports amounted to US$ 1.15 billion in 2018.

 20 Pinfold Lane